Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

-If the nuisance parameters are known, the coverage of the Bayesian modified central intervals is provided for all fixed divisions, see Fig. \ref{Bayes_center_mod_no_unc_0}.
+If nuisance parameters are known, the coverage of the Bayesian modified central intervals is provided for all fixed divisions, see Fig. \ref{Bayes_center_mod_no_unc_0}.

-At this figure and at the several next ones the $x$-axis is identical in all three plots and represents the number of channels (except the $x$-values at which the tails are plotted at the ``optimized'' lines, which are arbitrarily chosen beyond the working range, see for details below).
+In this figure and in the following ones the $x$-axis is identical in all three plots and represents the number of channels.
 The $y$-axes are different.
-At the uppermost plot the $y$-axis shows the probability of coverage in percent.
-At the two lower plots $y$-axes are measured in the units of the total signal rate $s$, but have different meaning.
-At the medium plot the $y$-axis means the position of the interval boundaries (i.e. the confidence limits) or of the point estimates.
-At the lower plot it means the interval widths.
+In the top plot the $y$-axis shows the probability of coverage in percent.
+In the two lower plots $y$-axes are measured in the units of the total signal rate (or ``signal amplitude'') $s$, but have different meanings.
+In the middle plot the $y$-axis means the position of the interval boundaries (i.e. the confidence limits) or of the point estimates.
+Since two different values are plotted in a single plot, the axis is labeled by the unit of their measurement ``signal amplitude''.
+In the lower plot it means the interval widths and labeled similarly.

+The points located at 1, 2, 3, 5, 10 and 30 channels and connected by lines display the results for fixed divisions.
+To show that the optimized-division results are not linked to a certain fixed number of channels, the optimized results are plotted as horizontal straight lines going beyond the used 30-channel limit with single error bars positioned somewhere at a larger number of channels (this position does not have any other meaning except showing that this is not the real number of channels).
+Recall that a different division can be chosen for each experiment, when the division is ``optimized'' using the information available in the particular experiment.

-The points connected by the solid (dashed) line at the upper plot represent the coverage of the upper (lower) interval boundary.
+The points connected by the solid and dashed lines in the upper plot represent the coverage of the upper and lower interval boundary, respectively.

-At the middle plot the upper and lower limits are shown by the points connected by solid lines.
+In the middle plot both the upper and lower limits are shown by the points connected by solid lines.
 The point estimates (the maxima of the Bayesian posterior) are the points connected by the dashed line.
 Obviously, the latter reside between the former.

-To express that the optimized-division results are not linked to a certain fixed number of channels, they are plotted as horizontal straight lines, rather than the points which indicate the specific division.

-The error tails at the uppermost coverage plots indicate the uncertainty of calculations for the standard 68\% confidence level.
-These are frequentist uncertainties for binomial distribution of given outputs at the given number of experiments \cite{ROOT}.
+The error bars in the uppermost coverage plots indicate the uncertainty of calculations for the standard 68\% confidence level.
+These are frequentist uncertainties for the binomial distribution at the given number of experiments \cite{ROOT}.
 These uncertainties appear owing to the limited statistics of Monte Carlo simulations performed for this paper.
-At this particular plot they are very small due to very large statistics simulated.
-The Bayesian analysis without nuisance uncertainties is very quick, which makes it possible to calculate very many pseudo-experiments.
+In this particular plot they are very small due to very large simulated statistics.
+The Bayesian analysis without nuisance uncertainties is very quick.